Ways to Transition Your Real Estate Business Into the New Year

 Five uniquely talented professionals came together as a team with one common goal; providing the best service by treating each client like a member of your family.
 (This paid off in July 2016 with being recognized as "America's Best Real Estate Agents" by Real Trends, a designation given to less than 1% of agents and teams nationally.)
 We already heard from Joe Houghton, the RE/MAX Results agent that leads this team.
 He is the one prominent reason this group is the best.
 It is his vision and plan that moves the team forward and inspires them to grow and reach their full potential not only as individual agents but as part of the team.
 The four other reasons this team is extraordinary are members, Derek Irving, Mike Milne, Andrew Klinkner and Paul Mcquire who make up the strength of this great team.
 Here are their stories.

-That tentative story that began on a cold January afternoon in 2014 has become a successful narrative that is still unfolding.
+That tentative story that began on a cold January afternoon in 2014 has become a successful narrative still unfolding.
 I have never regretted that decision even once.
 Joe has a talent for connecting with people to help them live up to their potential.
-If there is a harder worker than Joe I haven’t met him yet.
-If there is a leader more willing than Joe to try something new or to...
+If there is a harder worker than Joe, I haven't met him yet.
+If there is a leader more willing than Joe to try something new or make improvements, we have not crossed paths, and in a state known for the kindness...

 15 Curb Appeal Tips to get your Home Ready to Sell Fast